St. Julien Road Reconstruction

 - April/May: road surface removal - Complete

-- May: temporary water and sewer system for properties on St. Julien - Established
+- May: temporary water and sewer system for properties on St. Julien - Complete

 - May-July: water system replacement, main lines installed – Complete

 - June-Aug: sanitary sewer system replacement, main lines installed – Complete

-- August: storm sewer and drainage system replacement – Underway
+- August: storm sewer and drainage system replacement – Complete

 - August-October: road surface and trail work, curb and gutter concrete - Complete

-- October/November (weather permitting): landscaping and surface infrastructure finishing – will continue in spring 2023
+- October/November: start landscaping and street furnishings – Underway - will finish in spring 2023